 On the other side, some people have almost perfect blood sugars, and still, they have complications.

-In fact, most complications do not occur right away, they, in fact, need decades to happen.
+Most complications do not occur right away, they, in fact, need decades to happen.
 For example, if someone at the age of 90 gets diagnosed with type 2 diabetes, there is almost no chance for that individual to experience the complications.

 We should know that in the USA the meter is usually approved for sale as long as the results have consistency within 20 percent of the right number.

-To be more accurate, if we have blood sugar 180 mg/dL i.e. 10 mmol, then even the following result will be seen as accurate 216 mg/dL i.e. 12 mmol or even 144 mg/dL or 8 mmol.
+To be more accurate, if we have a blood sugar of 180 mg/dL i.e. 10 mmol, then even the following result will be seen as accurate 216 mg/dL i.e. 12 mmol or even 144 mg/dL or 8 mmol.

-Bear in mind that in practice, most of the meters are actually accurate.
-However, we should also know that even a hospital blood test with the use of calibrated equipment actually has a 10 percent margin of error.
+Bear in mind that in practice, most of the meters are accurate.
+However, we should also know that even a hospital blood test with the use of calibrated equipment has a 10 percent margin of error.

 Next time we check our very own blood sugar we should remember not to panic if it shows 140 mg/dL (7.7 mmol) and if we recheck it a couple of minutes later and it gives us a different result such as 150 mg/dL i.e. 8.3 mmol.